Finagraph/strongbox-webwidgets/finconnect-react-demo/README.md

 The second step is to simply include the React component in your code.
 The render method is devoted to showing what a simple credit application with the react component might look like.
 When the user presses the button to connect their financial records they are allowed to choose from the supported accounting packages and connect Strongbox to their financial records.

 The majority of the code in render is devoted to showing a sample application.
-The `StrongboxFinConnector` component is imported from the component module and completely contained within `<StrongboxFinConnector...` in render.
+The `StrongboxFinConnect` component is imported from the component module and completely contained within `<StrongboxFinConnect...` in render.

 In this sample application the component is not displayed until a delegated access token has been created and is simply not present.
 An actual consumer is of course free to do this as well or show something that indicates it's loading, etc.